RyotaUshio/obsidian-dynamic-line-height-cjk/README.md

 Line height for lines and paragraphs containing CJK characters can be set via [Style Settings](https://github.com/mgmeyers/obsidian-style-settings).

+Moreover, this plugin adds the `.cjk` CSS class to lines and paragraphs containing CJK characters.
+This allows more advanced styling via CSS snippets.

 ## Usage

 1. [Install this plugin](#installation) and enable it.